'The White Lotus' Star Will Sharpe Is Directing 'Crying In H Mart' Film

 Per the book’s synopsis, Zauner “tells of growing up one of the few Asian American kids at her school in Eugene, Oregon; of struggling with her mother’s particular, high expectations of her; of a painful adolescence” and, “of treasured months spent in her grandmother's tiny apartment in Seoul, where she and her mother would bond, late at night, over heaping plates of food.”

 Those who are familiar with Japanese Breakfast know that Zauner doesn’t shy away from grief.
-Their album Psychopomp was written while her mother underwent cancer treatments, and their following record, Soft Sounds From Another Planet, utilized the pain of Zauner’s mom's death to “explore the cosmos.”
+The band’s album Psychopomp was written while her mother underwent cancer treatments, and its following record, Soft Sounds From Another Planet, utilized the pain of Zauner’s mom's death to “explore the cosmos.”
 Crying In H Mart is no different — Zauner dives straight into her own trauma and wades her way out, one chapter at a time.

 Though steeped in tragedy, Crying In H Mart includes joyful moments as well.
 In it, Zauner shares the start of her music career, the moment she met her husband, and her journey to self acceptance.